kinecosystem/kin-app-server/README.md

     make install; make test

 note that the tester uses a local, temporary postgress db - it does not mess with prod/stage.

+## CI
+we use travis to run our tests: https://travis-ci.org/kinecosystem/kin-app-server

 ## Running
 At the moment, you can run this service with